Literature constructions

 attempts to find a model in our database for which the provided data matches the information in our record.
 If no such model can be found, or multiple models exist with information matching the provided information, then an error is raised.

 Some literature models require additional parameters to specified to single out a model from a family of models.
-Such models can be provided using the optional argument model_parameters
+Such parameters can be provided using the optional argument model_parameters

 , which should be a dictionary such as Dict("k" => 5)